 Keep your mouth shut and begin the work of loving and forgiving them, remembering that some of the reasons people hurt others are indicative of their own hurts and issues.

 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.”
 2 Corinthians 10:4

 “We are not okay,” but really we are.

 In pop culture, there is a saying that says something like “check on your_____, we are not ok.”

-Usually, it’s expressing the importance of checking on your friends who are in a specific category because they are indeed struggling.
+Usually, it expresses the importance of checking on your friends in a specific category because they are indeed struggling.

-Christian Woman, I want you to know that as you go through this struggle with church hurt, bullies, or all-around horrible people Satan is using, YOU.
+Christian Woman, I want you to know that as you go through this struggle with church hurt, bullies, or all-around horrible people being used by the enemy, YOU.
 ARE.
 OK.

-It’s so hard to hurt at the hand of another, isn’t it?
+It’s so hard to be wounded at the hands of another, isn’t it?

 Especially when you love them, and they return your love with a cold shoulder or treat you badly.

-My advice is to cry.
+My advice is to release it as best as you can.
+It’s okay to cry.
 It does not make you weak.